-In light of the COVID 19 outbreak, the hunder Bay Regional Health Sciences Center REB is advising investigators to consider if their research protocols could be modified or delayed, to limit personal contacts, laboratory visits or trips into clinics and hospitals.
+In light of the COVID-19 outbreak, the Thunder Bay Regional Health Sciences Center REB is advising investigators to consider if their research protocols could be modified or delayed, to limit personal contacts, laboratory visits or trips into clinics and hospitals.
 Specifically, in some research settings in-person participant interactions could be reduced and/or replaced with telephone or online communication.
 Considerations include the nature of your protocol, the type of participants engaged in the research, and any additional risk that may arise by switching from in-person to virtual communication.
 Revised participant consents or consent addendums may be required (e.g., to update privacy considerations with use of different communication channels).

 While TCPS 2 typically requires review and approval of modifications prior to implementation, an exception can be made where the change is necessary to eliminate an immediate risk to participant(s) (Article 6.15).
 Such changes may be implemented but must be reported to the REB at the earliest opportunity (within 5 business days as a guide).
-An “Amendment During Publicly Declared Emergency” submission form has been created to assist in the process for informing the REB of any changes to study activities during this time.

 Our Hospital's REB is following our SOP(501.002) REB Review During Publicly Declared Emergencies to continue to provide ethics review & oversight through monthly meetings and delegated reviews during this time.